 - Finished fourth in the NFL with 13½ sacks in 2010, adding 83 tackles (55 solo), and helped the Packers rank tied for No. 2 in the NFL with 47 sacks as a team, Green Bay’s highest finish in the category since sacks began to be recorded as a team stat in 1963.

-- Added a franchise single-postseason record 3½ sacks in the 2010 playoffs.
-Also became the first Packer to record a sack in each of his first three playoff contests.
+- Became the first Packer to record a sack in each of his first three playoff contests.

 - Became the only Packer (since 1982) to record a double-digit sack total in each of his first two seasons in the league.

-- Only NFL player to post 10-plus sacks and a defensive TD in each of his first two seasons in the league.
+- Became the first NFL player to post 10-plus sacks and a defensive TD in each of his first two seasons in the league.

 - Burst onto the scene in 2009 with a franchise rookie-record 10 sacks, becoming the first Packers rookie since WR James Lofton in 1978 to be selected to the Pro Bowl.